PythonCharmers/python-future/docs/quickstart.rst

 You can use ``future`` to help to port your code from Python 2 to Python 3 today -- and still have it run on Python 2.

-If you already have Python 3 code, you can instead use :mod:`future` to offer Python 2 compatibility with almost no extra work.
+If you already have Python 3 code, you can instead use ``future`` to offer Python 2 compatibility with almost no extra work.

 Installation